Chehalem Cultural Center

 Ballroom garage door from the outside

 Flexibility and multi-use spaces were also project goals.
 We designed rooms to have open floor plans and be acoustically separated to allow a multitude of uses.
-Folding divider partitions were installed where possible to accommodate different size groups of users.
-We unobtrusively integrated a modern MEP system by tucking it within existing walls and ceilings.
+Folding divider partitions were installed where possible to accommodate different-size groups of users.
+We unobtrusively integrated a modern MEP system by tucking it within a new service zone along existing corridors and ceiling spaces.

 Ballroom showing wood ceiling and bright lighting

+Adaptive reuse allowed this depression-era elementary school to write a new chapter and provided a sustainable alternative to demolition or building new.
 Phase 1 of the Chehalem Cultural Center project is LEED Silver certified and incorporated building-wide energy-efficient electrical and mechanical systems.
-Other sustainable features included natural fiber countertops and ceiling treatments, recycled content ceramic tile, and low-VOC materials and coatings.
-Original concrete floors were repaired, polished, and stained while existing wood columns and beams were sandblasted and left exposed where possible.
+Other sustainable features included natural fiber countertops and ceiling treatments, recycled-content ceramic tile, and low-VOC materials and coatings.
+Original concrete floors were repaired, polished, and stained, while existing wood columns and beams were sandblasted and left exposed where possible.
 Site improvements included water-efficient landscaping and pervious paver parking areas.

 detail of ballroom ceiling and lighting